lyokha/nginx-haskell-module/README.md

 the pipe are polled by the nginx event poller (normally *epoll* in Linux).
 When a task is finished, the poller calls a special callback that checks if there are more async tasks for this request and spawns the next one or finally finishes the rewrite phase handler by returning *NGX_DECLINED*.
+Sequencing of tasks makes it possible to use computed results of early tasks as input values in later ones.

 All types of exceptions are caught inside async handlers.
 If an exception has happened, the async handler writes its message in the bound variable's data,